-- Design and construct both natural and built processes and systems to meet determined needs using technical knowledge; computer tools; design principles; and communication, leadership, and team skills.
+- Design and construct both natural and built processes and systems to efficiently meet determined needs using technical knowledge; modern tools; design principles; ethical practice; and communication, leadership, and team skills.

 - Utilize measurement and analysis tools along with experimental data in investigating natural and built systems.

 - Understand and incorporate economic, environmental, political, social, safety and global considerations in design, investigation and construction of natural and built systems.

 - Engage in lifelong learning to keep pace with the continuous evolution of policies, procedures, technologies and tools for engineering analysis, design, and decision making.

 - Serve others through participation in professional and/or civic activities and responsibilities.